-Disclosure: Pin It!
-Maps is one of my blog sponsors.
-I was given the 3 Pin-It Map Sets.
+Disclosure: I was given the 3 Pin-It Map Sets by Pin It!
+Maps.
 I was not required to give a positive review, and all opinions are honest and my own.
 This post contains affiliate links (at no cost to you).

 About Pin It!
 Maps

 When I saw what Pin It!
 Maps were like, I was amazed at the quality of the products, the wealth of learning possibilities, the space-saving features, and the wide age range the maps are appropriate for.

 The maps themselves are UV coated … and are beautiful.
 This is an explanation from the website:

 “The original artwork for the pin maps was done by Kenneth Townsend and Ellen Kuzdro.
 They are archived in the Library of Congress, Geography and Map Division.
 The maps are hand-shaded, which sets them apart as an art form from digitally-shaded relief maps, commonly in use.
 I created the pin map set using current GIS data, which added layers of information and details.
 You can use them with confidence that they are not only beautiful works of art, but are up-to-date and geographically correct.”

 The backing that comes with each map is an Expanded Polystyrene sheet.
 The maps are held on the backing with plastic corners.
 They’re lightweight but sturdy.

 Each map set contains everything needed to put together the maps and pin flags (even the transparent tape) except the straight pins themselves.
 The exact type needed is specified, and I could easily get the pins on Amazon or at a local hobby store.
 The flags are already printed, cut, and ready to be assembled.
 It doesn’t take long to put together one of the pin flags.

 Each map set includes easy-to-use control maps, so you don’t need to be a geography expert to teach your child using them!